Westerpark (park): Difficult conversion into a park

 The reconversion process, however, proves complex: the site is heavily contaminated with chemicals, including tar, lead, and cyanide.
 After the closing of the factory, the city council considers several options, including using the space as a tram depot and widening the Haarlemmerweg.
 Local residents protest and manage to block these proposals.
 In 1981, the park is finally designated for recreational activities.

 While the city initially considers scrapping the remaining brownfield buildings to make space for the park, it decides in the early 90s to adopt a creative master plan prepared by American landscape architect Kathryn Gustafson.
 Gustafson proposes to integrate these buildings and reuse them as cultural centres or cafés, along with elements of rural polders, wetland and pools.

 In 1991, the entire Westergasfabriek complex is designated as a National Monument.
 The park is finally opened to the public in 2003.

 Train accident

 On 21 April 2012, two trains are involved in a head-on collision at Westerpark, near Sloterdijk.
-Approximately 117 people are injured, one of whom later dies in the hospital.
+Approximately 117 people were injured, one of whom later died in the hospital.